seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

  ◯ json - GeoJSON
 ```

-You can import and then publish your data to AWS all in one step, but typically I default to `No` here so that I can ensure it's imported properly and the `keyStats` are properly calculated.
+You can import and then publish your data to AWS all in one step, but typically I default to `No` here so that I can ensure it's imported properly and precalculation runs properly.
 If you answer yes, you must have already done your first deploy of the project, or else the `datasets` bucket won't exist.
 You will also need to have your `awscli` setup properly IAM user account credentials.

 ```bash
 ?
 Do you want to publish the datasource to S3 cloud storage?
 (Use